Intensive Outpatient Program

 A psychiatric intensive outpatient program is aimed at patients who have primary mental health issues.
 A dual diagnosis intensive outpatient program is for patients who have difficulties with drug and/or alcohol dependence along with mental health issues.

-How Long Does IOP Treatment Last?
+How Long Does IOP for Substance Abuse Treatment Last?

-What Services Does an IOP Offer?
+What Services Does An IOP Offer?

-Group Counseling and Therapy
+Group Counseling And Therapy